A TAILOR-MADE HOLIDAY DESIGNED BY SPECIALISTS

 ABOUT THE ITINERARY

-A variety of boats operate this itinerary, but only a handful of times a season (from November to March).
-The majority of itineraries start and end in Ushuaia, but on occasion begin in Buenos Aires or Puerto Madryn.
-Some ships also operate ‘Air-Cruises’, starting or ending with a flight to Stanley on the Falkland Islands from Punta Arenas in Chile (cutting out one of the ocean crossings).
+A variety of boats operate this itinerary, but only a handful of times a season (from late October to March) and normally are 18-22 days in length.
+The majority of itineraries start and end in Ushuaia, but some ships also operate ‘Air-Cruises’, starting or ending with a flight to Stanley on the Falkland Islands from Punta Arenas in Chile (cutting out one of the ocean crossings).

 USHUAIA